EU Licensed4.8/5

 Are semaglutide tablets as effective as the injection?

-Oral semaglutide 14 mg is broadly comparable to injectable semaglutide 0.5 mg for blood sugar control.
-However, the higher injectable doses (1 mg and 2 mg) are more potent.
+Oral semaglutide 14 mg works about as well as injectable semaglutide 0.5 mg for blood sugar control.
+But the higher injectable doses (1 mg and 2 mg) are stronger.

 Can I take other medicines with semaglutide tablets?

 Yes, but not at the same time.
-Wait at least 30 minutes after taking Rybelsus before taking any other oral medicines.
+Wait at least 30 minutes after taking Rybelsus before you take any other oral medicines.

 This includes common treatments such as levothyroxine, antacids and blood pressure tablets.